-Exactly ten years ago, Lindsay Lohan starred in one of the reasons she no longer has a career.
-I Know Who Killed Me was painful at the time, but the subsequent decade has somehow scrubbed from my mind how completely, bafflingly preposterous it was.
+Exactly ten years ago, Lindsay Lohan starred in one of the reasons she ceased to have a movie career.
+I Know Who Killed Me was painful at the time, but has only grown more baffling and preposterous as the years have passed.

-Spoiler alert: I'm about to tell you everything about this movie.
-I mention that because watching I Know Who Killed Me with zero knowledge of it is a literally astounding experience, if you have the willpower.
-This is your last chance to go do that, should that sound like fun to you.
+Spoiler alert: I’m about to tell you everything about this movie.
+I mention this because watching I Know Who Killed Me with zero knowledge of it is such a literally astounding experience, you might want to experience that, spoiler-free, before you read this.

-For the rest of you, I'm not going to present the film's storyline in the twisty-turny order of the movie.
-Instead, I'll just tell you what you learn by the end, because getting rid of the non-linear structure of this movie really highlights its awfulness.
+For those of you who wish to proceed, just know that I‘m not going to present the film’s storyline in the twisty-turny order it unfolds in.
+Instead, I’ll just tell you what you learn by the end, because getting rid of the non-linear structure of this movie really highlights its awfulness.

 The Flemings name their new baby Aubrey.
-Across town, the other crack baby (also presumably surviving without any medical attention) is named Dakota.
-All grown up, Aubrey loves to play piano and write, and she won't have sex with her boyfriend.
+Across town, her twin (also presumably surviving without any medical intervention) is named Dakota.
+All grown up, Aubrey loves to play piano and write, and she won’t have sex with her boyfriend.
 On the flip side, Dakota is a stripper who curses a lot and smokes cigarettes.
-Somehow, despite never meeting, both girls have grown their hair into identical styles, down to cut, length, and color, and maintained identical complexions and weights, despite their wildly differing lifestyles.
+Somehow, despite never meeting, both girls have grown their hair into identical styles, down to cut, length and color, and maintained identical complexions and weights, despite their wildly differing lifestyles.

-One night, Aubrey is kidnapped.
-Dude has a thing for chopping off body parts.
-Once Aubrey is tied up, dude crushes and freezes Aubrey's right hand before cutting off her middle finger.
+One night, Aubrey is kidnapped by a dude that has a thing for chopping off body parts.
+Once Aubrey is tied up, dude crushes and freezes Aubrey’s right hand before cutting off her middle finger.
 Across town, Dakota is working as a stripper.
 When she gets off stage, she pulls off her long red gloves to find that the middle finger of her right hand has fallen off.
 (No, really.)
-Naturally, she responds to this by taking the bus home ("Take an extra towel," her boss generously offers) and attempting to sew her finger back on.
-(Seriously.)
+Naturally, she responds to this by taking the bus home (“Take an extra towel,” her boss generously offers) and attempting to sew her finger back on.

 After confronting Aubrey’s dad about his baby-buying, the two head to the kidnapper’s house, Dakota manages to cut his hand clean off in, like, 30 seconds, using only a piece of glass, then Aubrey’s dad dies on a table for reasons that are never explained.
 Dakota kills the kidnapper by stabbing him in the neck.